NSO-developer/nso-gitbook/administration/installation-and-deployment/containerized-nso.md

 A description of noteworthy Compose file items is given below.

-* **`profiles`**: Profiles can be used to group containers in a Compose file, and they work perfectly for the Production, Development, and netsim containers.
-By adding multiple containers on the same machine (as a developer normally would), you can easily start the Production, Development, and netsim containers using their respective profiles (`prod`, `dev`, and `example`).
+* **`profiles`**: Profiles can be used to group containers in a Compose file, and they work perfectly for the Production, Build, and netsim containers.
+By adding multiple containers on the same machine (as a developer normally would), you can easily start the Production, Build, and netsim containers using their respective profiles (`prod`, `build`, and `example`).
 * **The command used in the netsim example**: Creates a directory called `/netsim` where the netsims will be set up, then starts the netsims, followed by generating two `init.xml` files and editing the `ncs.conf` file for the Production container.
 Finally, it keeps the container running.
 If you want this to be more elegant, you need a netsim container image with a script in it that is well-documented.
-*   **`volumes`**: The Production and Development images are configured intentionally to have the same bind mount with `/path/to/packages/NSO-1` as the source and `/nso/run/packages` as the target.
+*   **`volumes`**: The Production and Build images are configured intentionally to have the same bind mount with `/path/to/packages/NSO-1` as the source and `/nso/run/packages` as the target.
 The Production Image mounts both the `/log` and `/nso` directories in the container.
 The `/log` directory is simply a bind mount, while the `/nso` directory is an actual volume.

     \
     Named volumes are recommended over bind mounts as described by the Docker Volumes documentation.
 The NSO `/run` directory should therefore be mounted as a named volume.
 However, you can make the `/run` directory a bind mount as well.